 It is still possible to visit Saeftinghe without a guide, though access is restricted to set areas that are known to be safer and are close to the sea wall.
 Saeftinghe is bordered by a freely accessible sea wall.
 From this wall, you have splendid panoramic views over the area and a great vantage point from which to observe birds.
 There are also two trails: the Boardwalk and the Rough Welly Trail, which should keep your feet dry during (normal) high tides.
-Wandering away from these trails is permitted within an area of 300 ha.

 Dogs are not permitted in the Drowned Land of Saeftinghe.
 This is why.

 Boardwalk and Rough Welly Trail

 Close to the visitor centre is the entrance to these two short trails.
 With the provision of boardwalks and bridges, these routes are accessible at high tide (not with a spring high tide though, which is exceptionally high).
 This is a great way to experience high tide in a salt marsh!
 The trails are 1km (Boardwalk) and 2km (Rough Welly Trail) long and give you a good idea of what the area is like.